Seoul Grand Park: Seoul Zoo

-As one of South Korea's largest zoos, stretching for more than 2,420,000 square meters, Seoul Grand Park aims to make Koreans think deeper about conservation.
-It also vows to become a healing zoo, which provides welfare for both the animals that call the zoo home by creating eco-friendly habitats, and for the people that come to observe and learn about these animals.
-The zoo holds the ideology that it will promote happiness through both animal studies and preaching coexistence between animals and humans.

 Seoul Zoo actively participates in conservation efforts around the world, and has its own conservation lab, the Conservation Education Center, which researches endangered Korean native animals, including Long-tailed gorals and Seoul frogs.

 Flamingo Pavilion

 The Flamingo Pavilion is the first exhibit visible by visitors, after entering through the main gate.
-It hosts four species of flamingoes, including Greater flamingos, Lesser flamingos, Chilean flamingos, and Caribbean Flamingos.
+It hosts four species of flamingoes, including American Flamingos and a few Greater flamingos, Lesser flamingos and Chilean flamingos.

 1st Africa Pavilion

 The 1st Africa Pavilion is dedicated to the many herbivores of Africa.
 It is formed of a giant enclosure in the center with several smaller enclosures surrounding it, with an indoor exhibit detailing the zoo's history.
 The giraffe enclosure in the center and the other great herbivores of Africa are positioned to imitate the wide savannas of Africa.
-Animals that call this area home include giraffes, Grant's zebras, blue and black wildebeests, ostriches, gemsboks, with fennec foxes and black-tailed prairie dogs in the outer rim.
+Animals that call this area home includes hybrid giraffes, Plains zebras, ostriches, gemsboks, with fennec foxes and black-tailed prairie dogs in the outer rim.

-The Africa Pavilion also formerly housed a waterbuck, the only specimen of its species in South Korea.
-It died of old age on October 3, 2019, at the age of 18.
+The Africa Pavilion also formerly housed Greater kudus, Dama gazelles, Springboks and even waterbucks.
+Among them, the only specimen of Waterbuck in South Korea died of old age on October 3, 2019, at the age of 18.